-An ecological risk assessment for the Peel-Harvey Estuary fishery will be undertaken in 2020 to consider the ecosystem impacts of the fishing activities targeting the resource, assessed both individually and cumulatively.
+An ecological risk assessment for the Peel-Harvey Estuary fishery was undertaken in September 2020 to consider the ecosystem impacts of the fishing activities targeting the resource, assessed both individually and cumulatively (Fisher et al. 2020).

-Risk assessments will continue to be undertaken periodically (every 3-5 years) to reassess any current or new issues that may arise in the fisheries, however, a new risk assessment can also be triggered if there are significant changes identified in fishery operations or management activities or controls that are likely to result in a change to previously assessed risk levels.
+Risk assessments will continue to be undertaken periodically (every 3 - 5 years) to reassess any current or new issues that may arise in the fisheries, however, a new risk assessment can also be triggered if there are significant changes identified in fishery operations or management activities or controls that are likely to result in a change to previously assessed risk levels.